kuy/redux-tooltip/README.md

 #### Integration test

-We're currently use Google Chrome for testing environment.
+We're currently use PhantomJS 2.1.1 for testing environment.
-Following command will launch Chrome browser and run test suite.
+Following command will launch the headless browser and run test suite.

 ```
 npm run test:feature